prachal42/academic/README.md

 # academic

-# This repository is a collection of my work from my Masters of Statistical Computing program at UCF.
+# This repository is a selection of my work from my Masters of Statistical Computing program at UCF.